Cooking bacon is so messy. But I have the perfect solution to cooking bacon with no mess by baking it. So easy and no

 To heat up, just pop a few pieces in the microwave for a few seconds.
 Don’t let it cook too long or it will burn.
 Badly!!
 Trust me.

-When its time to clean up, I make sure the bacon grease is completely cooled and then VERY slowly I will pour the bacon grease in an old plastic butter container.
+When its time to clean up, I make sure the bacon grease is completely cooled and then VERY slowly I will pour the bacon grease into an old plastic butter container.
 Snap on the lid, roll up the foil into a ball and its ready for the trash.
 Unless you are one who loves to keep their bacon grease for cooking.
 The pan and cooling rack are easy to wash and put away now.
 No scrubbing.

 This process may take a bit of time, but I’ve learned to do other things (checking out what’s going on in the social world) during the baking time.